kiwilan/nuxt-svg-transformer/README.md

 | `title`    | `string`   | `false`      | `config`    | Set `title` attribute, default `title` will be SVG name if `autoTitle` is enable in config. |
 | `reactive` | `boolean`  | `false`      | `config`    | Allow reactivity `name` from `ref()`, default from config.                                  |

+## More typescript in your app?

+Try [nuxt-typed-link](https://github.com/kiwilan/nuxt-typed-link) to get typed link into your app.

 ## 💻 Development

 - Clone repository